Classic Gin Gimlet Cocktail - Recipe and Variations

-The classic Gin Gimlet cocktail is a mix of lime, Gin, and syrup.
-It's one of those easy-to-make sips that needs only three basic elements.
-So you don't need to spend a fortune on ingredients.
+The classic Gin Gimlet cocktail is a mix of lime, gin, and syrup.
+It's one of those easy-to-make sips that requires only quite basic elements, and you don't need to spend a fortune on ingredients.

 Classic Gin Gimlet Cocktail